FixedEffects/FixedEffectModels.jl/README.md

 ```

 #### Save
-The option `save = true` saves a new dataframe which stores residuals and the eventual fixed effects.
-The new dataframe is aligned with the initial dataframe: rows non used in the estimation are simply filled with NA.
+The option `save = true` saves a new dataframe storing residuals and the eventual fixed effects.
+Importantly, the new dataframe is aligned with the initial dataframe: rows not used in the estimation are simply filled with NA.

 Fixed effects are obtained by the Kaczmarz algorithm, according to the following normalization: for each factor except the first one, the sum of fixed effects within each connected component is normalized to zero.